-- Dix Hospital community history and the history of mental health and psychiatric treatment in North Carolina - Plantation history and the aftermath of slavery at the site, with a focus on the experiences of people who were enslaved at Spring Hill and stories of Black community-building in Raleigh - Native American history of the area, including stories of present-day Native American community life - Ecological history, including agricultural history and the impact of development at the site, as well as research into nature as a resource for human healing and practices of environmental stewardship - Other community histories that emerge over time as connected to the park site
+- Dix Hospital community history and the history of mental health and psychiatric treatment in North Carolina - The lived experience of people enslaved at Spring Hill, with a focus on their cultural roots and retentions and community building. - Plantation history and the aftermath of slavery at the site. - Native American history of the area, including stories of present-day Native American community life - Ecological history, including agricultural history and the impact of development at the site, as well as research into nature as a resource for human healing and practices of environmental stewardship - Other community histories that emerge over time as connected to the park site